MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-1.1/configurations/import-dscresource.md

 ## Intellisense with Import-DSCResource

-When authoring the DSC configuration in ISE, PowerShell provides IntelliSence for resources and resource properties.
+When authoring the DSC configuration in ISE, PowerShell provides IntelliSense for resources and resource properties.
 Resource definitions under the `$pshome` module path are loaded automatically.
 When you import resources using the `Import-DSCResource` keyword, the specified resource definitions are added and Intellisense is expanded to include the imported resource's schema.